Epistemic Errors of Imperfect Multitask Learners When Distributions Shift: GENERAL RESULT

+\begin{remark} Notice that \Cref{def:distshift} accommodates any form of shift in the distribution of data the learner aims to predict.
+Since the barycenter of a task distribution $\bary{\hyperdist}$ fully specifies a first-order data distribution, the barycenter of the task distribution shifts (i.e., $\distshift > 0$) if and only if the first-order data distribution shifts from training to testing.

+As an example, consider the scenario of covariate shift, a shift in the input distribution in a supervised learning context.
+Even in the presence of covariate shift, the conditional distribution of outputs given inputs is unchanged, and so $\distshift = 0$.
+Closely related measures have been leveraged to measure the extent of covariate shift in the context of binary classification \citep{ben-david_analysis_2006,ben-david_theory_2010}. \end{remark}

-\Cref{thm:imperfect-distshift}, our main result, provides an epistemic error bound for the \textit{imperfect learner in the presence of distribution shift}. \begin{theorem}[Epistemic error depends on task variability, model restrictions, data scarcity, and distribution shift] Given a model class $\modelclass$, a predictor $\preddist \in \modelclass$, a source task distribution $\hypersourcedist$, and a second-order bounded target task distribution $\hypertargetdist$, we have that
+\Cref{thm:imperfect-distshift} provides an epistemic error bound for the \textit{imperfect learner in the presence of distribution shift}. \begin{theorem}[Epistemic error depends on task variability, model restrictions, data scarcity, and distribution shift] Given a predictor $\preddist$, a source task distribution $\hypersourcedist$, a target multitask distribution $\hypertargetdist$ satisfying \Cref{as:closed}, and any $\margin \in \Rplus$,

-\end{theorem} As with the approximation bias and lack of convergence, \Cref{thm:imperfect-distshift} absorbs the extent of distribution shift into the (irreducible) margin of epistemic error.

-\paragraph{Distribution shift from the learner's perspective.} \Cref{def:distshift} provides a definition of distribution shift that is agnostic to the learner's chosen model class.
-On one hand, this is natural: Distribution shift is a phenomenon imposed on the learner by the environment, and its extent is outside of their control.
-On the other hand, some shifts may be perceived as more extreme by some learners than others.
-For example, a learner who explicitly models the effect of a confounding variable will commit much larger errors when the value of that confounder changes, while these changes will not have a very large effect on the errors committed by a learner who chooses to omit that confounder from their model.
+\end{theorem} \Cref{thm:imperfect-distshift} shows the consequence of moving the learner's ``destination'' away from the source data distribution: Now, it accrues the cost of ``travel'' from the source to target data distribution ($\distshift$). \Cref{cor:not-closed} in \Cref{ap:imperfect-distshift} provides a slightly modified version of \Cref{thm:imperfect-distshift} that does not require \Cref{as:closed}.

+\paragraph{Empirical illustration} To illustrate the implications of \Cref{thm:imperfect-distshift}, we constructed a multitask learning setting using the Iris data set from the UCI Machine Learning Repository \citep{iris_53}.
+In this setting, an imperfect learner encountered several target tasks that differed systematically from the source data on which it based its predictions.
+Details of the learning setting are provided in \Cref{ap:iris}.

+\Cref{fig:iris-thm1-main} shows that the empirical probability of exceeding the epistemic error margin almost never exceeds the theoretical value provided in \Cref{thm:imperfect-distshift}.\footnote{Note that where the bound appears to be exceeded at $\delta^{\star} \approx 1$, the normal approximation to the 95\% confidence region is especially inaccurate.} It also shows that the bound is in some cases considerably loose: The empirical probability of exceeding the epistemic error margin is often much smaller than the theoretical probability.
+This may indicate that the epistemic error margin can be much larger than the actual epistemic error the learner incurs. \Cref{sec:negtransfer} discusses a conceptual relationship between the amount of looseness in the epistemic error margin and the phenomenon of negative transfer.